The 4 Ps of marketing

 Think about things like:

-During the pandemic, many companies that once operated solely in person switched to operating online (or added an online presence) to cope with potential mandated business closures and cautious shoppers.
+In the last few years, many companies that once operated solely in person switched to operating online or added an online presence.

 But Grenier isn’t convinced the era of brick-and-mortar stores is over.
 In fact, he suggests that rather than disappearing, these physical spaces are likely to be reinvented to improve the customer experience.
 For some businesses, the result may be a hybrid model that makes the most of both the online and in-person customer journeys.